-Philip Abraham is a Town Cllr for Alderton ward and is Deputy Town Mayor for 2016-17.
+Philip Abraham is a Town Cllr for Alderton ward and served as Town Mayor for 2017-18.
 He is married with two daughters.
 Born in India, he has lived in Loughton since 2000.
 He believes that LRA is doing a great job protecting our town, its green surroundings and improving quality of life in Loughton, but that we must create new jobs for young people - there's more potential to become a vibrant enterprise area, without losing our green spaces.
 Philip is involved in promoting business between UK and India.
-He is the vice-chair and co-founder of British South India Chamber of Commerce.
+He is the vice-chair and co-founder of British South India Council of Commerce.

 Roger Baldwin is a District Cllr for Forest ward.
 He has lived in the area most of his life.
 For the past 15 years he has taught maths and economics, latterly as a supply teacher.
 He’s married with two young daughters and his interests are history, education, industry, business evolution, environment and he’s keen on DIY.

 Amy Beales is a District Cllr for Forest ward.
 She has lived in Loughton for over 10 years.
 In Holland, she studied International and European Law and she now works as a paralegal in the City.
-She volunteers for the Guide Dogs for the Blind Association.
 Loughton has a wide range of activities and opportunities for residents - she hopes that she can be a voice for younger people in Loughton and help to address their wishes.

 Michael Benbow is a member of the LRA Executive Committee.
 He has lived in Loughton since 1992.
 For 30 years he was a Chartered Industrial Designer of engineered durable consumer products, mostly high volume.
 In business since 1990 and works locally now.
 Governor at Staples Road Junior School 1999-2007 and Roding Valley High School 2006 -2011.
 Married Christine in 1981 and their daughter Annette born in 1994 was a 2012 Olympics London Ambassador.
 LRA Election Agent since 2004 and has led our election activities since 2009.
 He says 'All residents enjoy living in this great town and working together as the non-political LRA is our best way to protect and improve what we value about our town'.
 Recreation: Cycling, hill and mountain walking, being outside and town improvement.

 Eva Blasco is a member of the LRA Executive Committee.
 She grew up in Woodford Green and, after 13 years in Buckhurst Hill, moved to Loughton.
-Eva is a Project Manager with recent contracts at the Cabinet Office and Transport for London.
-She enjoys walking in the forest, gardening and amateur astronomy and believes that the abundance and variety of things that Loughton has to offer makes it the perfect place to live.
+Eva works at the Ministry of Justice and enjoys walking in the forest, gardening and amateur astronomy and believes that the abundance and variety of things that Loughton has to offer makes it the perfect place to live.